duducp/django-drf/README.md

 <a id="docker"></a>
 ### Docker
-This application makes use of Docker to facilitate during development and if necessary for production.
+This application makes use of Docker to facilitate during development in order to raise external dependencies (Postgres and Redis).

-If you are running the `make docker-run` command for the first time, you must create the superuser with the `make docker-createsuperuser` command to access the admin.

 Before executing the commands, make sure you have the docker installed on your device.

 See the commands available in the Makefile:
-- make **docker-run**: Will create the docker image and run the container.
+- make **docker-up**: Will create the docker image and run the container.
-- make **docker-migrate**: Will apply the migrations to the database configured in the docker.
-- make **docker-flush**: Will delete all data from the database tables.
-- make **docker-superuser**: Will create the Django super user in the database.
-- make **docker-shell**: Will grant you access to the Django shell.
-- make **docker-logs**: Will show the docker container logs.
 - make **docker-down**: Will remove all containers and networks from the docker for the project.
 - make **docker-downclear**: Will remove all containers, networks and volumes from the docker for the project.